 At G & G Heating, we offer high quality heating system repair, replacement and installation.
 Our furnace repair technicians and engineers are always prepared to undertake any type of heating repair, whether your unit is electric, gas, duel fuel, heat pump, oil or a boiler.

 We understand that your heating unit is designed to work efficiently.
 But, every system is bound to pose problems after serving efficiently for many years.
-No matter how old it is, but it’s important to give it regular care and maintenance.
+No matter how old it is, it’s important to give it regular care and maintenance.
 A tuned-up system will run more efficiently, help lower your energy costs and last longer.

-It doesn’t matter if it’s early in the morning or late at night – our qualified technicians available at all hours, every day of the year.
+It doesn’t matter if it’s early in the morning or late at night – our qualified technicians are available at all hours, every day of the year.
 Be it a service, or installation or preventive maintenance, we are glad to serve you.

 We act as a guide

 Heating has become a large portion of the average household utility bill.
 Every household has the thought of cutting down electricity expenses.
-It is has become more relevant now to make sure that the home heating system — boiler or furnace — is operating at peak efficiency so that it can significantly cut down on electricity expenses.
+It has become more relevant now to make sure that the home heating system — boiler or furnace — is operating at peak efficiency so that it can significantly cut down on electricity expenses.

 Why we are preferred?